German Cockroaches (Blattella germanica)

-In the UK they prefer heated buildings and are generally not found outside.
-In buildings German Cockroaches will infest kitchens and bathrooms where they are found near plumbing fixtures, behind appliances, cracks or crevices, cupboards, under drawers and kitchen sinks, and in similar locations.
+In the UK, these pest insects prefer heated buildings and are generally not found outside.
+In buildings, German Cockroaches will infest kitchens and bathrooms where they are found in dark, secluded spaces.
+These may include the area underneath your sink, within plumbing fixtures, behind appliances, cracks or crevices, cupboards, and in similar locations.

-Many people are repulsed and disgusted by the simple presence of German Cockroaches.
+Many people are repulsed and disgusted merely by the sight of German Cockroaches.

 Get the details of your local Pest Solutions Branch here or call our national advice line on 0800 027 2555 to arrange a FREE survey or a service visit.